appsignal/appsignal-docs/source/support/debugging.html.md

 ## Logs

-When there's no problem found in the diagnose information the next thing we look at are the agent logs.
+When there's no problem found in the diagnose information, the agent's logs are the next thing you can look into.
 The AppSignal agents create log files to output useful information and problems that were encountered in the agent itself.

 By default the agents log "info"-level logs and higher (warning & error).
 To log more data relevant for debugging, enable the [debug